sumasollapur0809/sumasollapur0809/README.md

 Here are some of my projects:

 - ✅ **To-Do List App**
-  → A simple task manager using HTML, CSS, and JavaScript live demo : (https://sumasollapur0809.github.io/to-do-app/)
+  → A simple task manager using HTML, CSS, and JavaScript<br>
+  live demo : (https://sumasollapur0809.github.io/to-do-app/)

 - 🌐 **Portfolio Website**